ConduitIO/conduit/docs/writing-a-connector-best-practices.md

    connector when it starts up (assuming that the changes are still present in the source system).

-3. Some systems may offer a change log (e.g. WAL in PostgreSQL, binlog in MySQL, etc.).
+Some source systems may provide a change log (e.g. WAL in PostgreSQL, binlog in MySQL, etc.).
 Others may not and a different way to capture changes is needed.
-3. In some RDBMs, triggers can be used.
-4. If there's no native way in a 3rd party system to get changes, a timestamp based query can be used.
+Specifically, for connectors written for SQL databases, two patterns can be used in such a case:

+1. **Triggers**

+   With triggers, it's possible to capture all types of changes (creates, updates and deletes).
+A trigger will write the event with necessary metadata (operation performed, timestamp, etc.) into a "trigger table", that will be read by the connector.

+   An advantage of this approach is that all types of operations can be captures.
+However, it may incur a performance penalty.
+2. **A timestamp-based query**

+   If the table a source connector is reading from has a timestamp column that is updated whenever a new row is inserted or an existing row is updated, then a query can be used to fetch changes.
+A disadvantage of this approach is that delete operations cannot be captured.

 #### Iterator pattern

 TBD

-### Destination
+### Destination connectors

 #### Batching